vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

-## Graph Problems
+# Graph
-Collection of vertices and edges.
-Unlike a Tree which uses a Node class, in a graph we usually care about the adjacent nodes here.
+- A graph is a collection of vertices and edges.
+Unlike a Tree which uses a Node class, in a graph we usually care about the adjacent nodes.
-1. Directed & Undirected edges
-2. Connected Components
-3. Cycle Detection
-4. Topological Sort
-5. Graph Coloring
-6. Indegrees

-Relationship between the edges.
+- The Relationship between the edges.
 Neighbors of a node.
-We can usually represent a graph with an adjacency list or adjacency matrix.
+We can usually represent as a graph with an adjacency list or adjacency matrix.
 ```
               3
              /